moverest/wl-kbptr/README.md

 ## Supported compositors

 For `wl-kbptr` to work, it requires the following protocols:
- - [`wlr-layer-shell-unstable-v1`](https://wayland.app/protocols/wlr-layer-shell-unstable-v1) for the program to be displays on top,
+ - [`wlr-layer-shell-unstable-v1`](https://wayland.app/protocols/wlr-layer-shell-unstable-v1) for the program to display on top,
  - [`wlr-virtual-pointer-unstable-v1`](https://wayland.app/protocols/wlr-virtual-pointer-unstable-v1) to control the mouse pointer,
  - and [`wlr-screencopy-unstable-v1`](https://wayland.app/protocols/wlr-screencopy-unstable-v1) (optional) to capture the screen for target detection in the `floating` mode.